Kiss Kiss...Bang Bang

 Kiss Kiss...
-Bang Bang is a 1966 Eurospy comedy film directed by Duccio Tessari and starring Giuliano Gemma, Nieves Navarro, George Martin, and Daniele Vargas.
+Bang Bang is a 1966 Eurospy comedy film directed by Duccio Tessari and starring Giuliano Gemma, George Martin, Lorella De Luca, Nieves Navarro, Daniele Vargas and George Rigaud.

 Plot

-Former spy Kirk Warren has been sentenced to death after he was caught attempting to steal a million dollars.
-At the last minute he is given the chance to redeem himself by seizing a secret formula before the notorious terrorist Mr. X can get hold of it.
-Warren pretends to comply with his assignment but actually plans to sell the formula to Mr. X instead of delivering it to the British Secret Service.
+Former British spy Kirk Warren has been sentenced to death after he was caught attempting to steal a million dollars.
+At the last minute, he is given the chance by his former superior Sir Sebastian Wilcox to redeem himself, by seizing a secret formula before the notorious terrorist Mr. X can get hold of it.
+Warren pretends to comply with his assignment but actually plans to sell the formula to Mr. X instead of delivering it to the Secret Service.